rmadar/perf-gohep/README.md

 ## Home-made data

-In these test, fake data are generated, with 30 branches of either floats or slices (slice size vary between `1` and `n=30`).
+In these test, fake data are generated, with 30 branches of either floats or slices (slice size varies between `1` and `n=30`).
 One can regenerate the fake data with:
 ```
 $> go run ./gen-data.go
 ```